 Leipzig is also home to the Museum in der Runde Ecke, or the museum in the round corner.
 The name comes from the shape of the building, which was home to the Stasi district headquarters.
 The Leipzig offices are the only place in Germany where original rooms have been preserved and are now displayed as a memorial.
 Other aspects, like the cell, are faithful reproductions.Most of the information is in German, audio guides in English can be purchased.

 Travemunde & Priwall

 Now a pretty seaside resort area, this stretch of coastline was where the inner German border met the Baltic.
 There isn’t a huge amount to see, but there are some remnants of the border in the form of the occasional abandoned guard tower and fence posts left standing.
 There are some information boards dotted around giving some details of the areas history.

 They don’t play up the former border here, things haven’t been preserved or presented for the visitor in the way they have in other parts of Germany.
 The legacy of the Inner border here is really the beauty of the area.
 Closed off for so long, the coastline and surrounding area was not sacrificed to over development.
 A high proportion of the beach and inland is now protected as a nature reserve and modern development is limited and sensitive.
 The border has been swept away leaving something beautiful in its place.
-That’s a nice statement, isn’t it …the perfect place to leave a post of travel ideas inspired by German Unity Day, I think.
+That’s a nice ending, isn’t it?
+The perfect place to leave a post of travel ideas inspired by German Unity Day.